JitteryRaptor/project-nevada/trunk/FONV Modules/Core/readme - Project Nevada.txt

 	Defaults:
 		Distance 5000, Max Angle 0.1, Screen Area 0.1 [PN]
 		Distance 1800, Max Angle 3,   Screen Area 20  [Vanilla]

+* Weapon condition damage penalty
+	Description:
+		Controls how much influence a weapon's condition has on its damage.
+		Vanilla default is 67%, meaning a weapon at ~1% health will only do ~33% of its original damage.
+	Defaults:
+		20% [PN]
+		66% [Vanilla]

 ------------------------------------------------------------
  c) Stealth + Movement options